FairwindsOps/charts/incubator/ro-cert-manager/README.md

 | `clusterIssuers.production.solvers.http.selector` | Match ingresses with given selector | `{}` | no |
 | `clusterIssuers.production.solvers.dns.enabled` | Enables dns01 validation on production issuer.
 See [values.yaml](values.yaml) for configuration. | `false` | yes |
 | `clusterIssuers.production.solvers.dns.selector` | Match ingresses with given selector | `{}` | no |

-### Note on configuration with 0.8.0 and newer versions of cert-manager

-After upgrading to cert-manager 0.8.0 or higher, the `clusterIssuers.staging.http`, `clusterIssuers.staging.dns`, `clusterIssuers.production.http`, and `clusterIssuers.production.dns` can be removed, as the corresponding `solvers` sections will take their place.
-Until v1.0 of cert-manager, both configurations can be present to allow time for deprecating those old fields.

-The new `selector` fields within `solvers.http` and `solvers.dns` let you set up multiple solvers with different ingress selectors